Sponsored by Eric Aroesty, C’92

 History of the Startup Challenge

-Many of the companies who have won funding and services through this competition are up and running today–or have been sold for a very tidy profit.
+Many of the award-winning companies throughout the history of the competition are still in business today or have been sold for a tidy profit.

 Seamless Internal Mobility